mocktools/go-smtp-mock/README.md

 ## Features

 - Configurable multithreaded RFC compatible SMTP server
+- Implements the minimum command set, responds to commands and adds a valid received header to messages as specified in [RFC 2821](https://datatracker.ietf.org/doc/html/rfc2821) & [RFC 5321](https://datatracker.ietf.org/doc/html/rfc5321)
-- Configurable behaviour for each SMTP command
+- Ability to configure behaviour for each SMTP command
+- Default settings, configure only what you need
+- Ability to override previous SMTP commands
-- Fail fast scenario
+- Fail fast scenario (closing client session for case when command was inconsistent or failed)
+- Mock-server activity logger
+- Ability to do graceful shutdown of SMTP mock server
+- Simple and intuitive DSL

 ## Requirements